Messaging Overview

 Summary

-FS PBX provides a powerful, flexible SMS engine with:
+FS PBX provides a powerful, flexible messaging engine with:

 -